 Is one week in Thailand enough?

 7 days in Thailand is very tight to enjoy the beach.
 It would be great if you are able to extend your vacation, at least three extra nights for beach relaxation.
-From Chiang Mai, there are direct flights to Phuket and Koh Samui – best islands to visit in Thailand.
+From Chiang Mai, there are direct flights to Phuket and Koh Samui – the best islands to visit in Thailand.
 Phuket may be more touristy and crowded by backpackers so if your budget allows, go for Koh Samui.
-Another option for beach, if you have more than three nights is Krabi and Phi Phi Island, you will take a flight to Krabi, stay the first night in Railay Beach then take a speed boat/local ferry to Phi Phi Island on the next day.
+Another options for beach, if you have more than three nights, are Krabi and Phi Phi Island, you will take a flight to Krabi, stay the first night in Railay Beach then take a speed boat/local ferry to Phi Phi Island on the next day.

 Planning a Thailand itinerary 1 week may be an overwhelming task as there are so many appealing places.
-Unless you have more than a week for this country, Bangkok and Chiang Mai – two main attractions of Classic Thailand 7 days tour – will be the best options for first comers.
+Unless you have more than a week for this country, Bangkok and Chiang Mai will be the best options for first comers.